directus-labs/guest-authoring/a-short-introduction-to-kubernetes/index.md

 ## Summary

-You have learned some of the basic parts and lingo in Kubernetes, and also how Directus fit in that puzzle.
+With this, you have learned how you could orchestrate your containers, your volumes, config, secrets etc. with Kubernetes, and also some of the basic parts and lingo in Kubernetes.
 And as promised, [here is full Directus Deployment, with Redis and MariaDB](https://gist.github.com/mikkeschiren/ab57c6bb67f57b21040215a8284d9450).